AmirNabiev7/pureJavaScriptProjects/movieSeatsBooking/README.md

-#Movie Seat Booking
+h2.
+Movie Seat Booking

 Display movie choices and seats in a theater to select from in order to purchase tickets

-#Project Specifications
+h2.
+Project Specifications
 <ul>
 <li>Display UI with movie select, screen, seats, legend &amp; seat info</li>
 <li>User can select a movie/price</li>